Who Is Maya Rudolph?

-Maya Rudolph was born in Gainesville, Florida, on July 27, 1972, her father a music writer and producer and her mother a singer (Minnie Riperton, who hit the top of the pop charts in 1974 with "Lovin' You").
+Maya Rudolph was born in Gainesville, Florida, on July 27, 1972, to father, Richard, a music writer and producer and her mother a singer (Minnie Riperton, who hit the top of the pop charts in 1974 with "Lovin' You").
 After moving from Gainesville, Florida, to Southern California, when Rudolph was almost seven, her mother died of breast cancer, and Rudolph, as if carrying on her mother's legacy, began singing and appearing in local theater, which she did throughout childhood.
 After high school, she enrolled in the photography program at the University of California at Santa Cruz, where she formed the band Super Sauce.
 Super Sauce wouldn't be Rudolph's last band, as she went on to play keyboards for The Rentals, a Weezer spin-off band, in the mid-1990s.

 Around this time, Maya Rudolph also began exploring acting, first with the Groundlings, a popular and edgy comedy troupe.
-After performing with the Groundlings and getting her bearings in the acting performing arena, Rudolph began landing small parts in films such as As Good as It Gets (1997) and Gattaca (1997) and on the TV drama Chicago Hope (1996-1997, in a recurring role).
+After performing with the Groundlings and getting her bearings in the acting performing arena, Rudolph began landing small parts in films such as As Good As It Gets (1997) and Gattaca (1997) and on the TV drama Chicago Hope (1996-1997, in a recurring role).

 Rudolph's career took a major turn when a Saturday Night Live producer saw her performing with the Groundlings in late 1999.
 She soon auditioned for the show in New York and joined the cast in 2000 as a featured performer.
 Rudolph brought to the table a unique blend of acting and musicality, always mixed with a madcap comedic streak, and this range led to a promotion to full cast member in late 2001.
 She developed a true following on the show through the often outrageous characters she'd create or, more often, the real-life characters she'd impersonate.
 Her over-the-top but somehow dead-on impersonations of such celebrities as Donatella Versace, Oprah Winfrey, and Christina Aguilera made her one of the stars of the show, and her comedic skills led not only to a larger part on the show but to more and more non-SNL roles.